ingredient guide

 K-Pop Idol Glass Skin Routine, Compared

-Most write-ups of the glass skin routine give you six generic steps with no product names.
-I'm comparing that generic version to what I actually put in each step, including two Anua products that fit the formula honestly.
+Most write-ups of the glass skin routine give six generic steps with no product names.
+This entry compares that generic version to a specific product for each step, including two Anua products that fit the formula honestly.